Shane32/GraphQL.AspNetCore3/migration.md

 - Supports JWT WebSocket Authentication using the separately-provided `GraphQL.AspNetCore3.JwtBearer` package.
   - Inherits most options configured by the `Microsoft.AspNetCore.Authentication.JwtBearer` package.
   - Supports multiple authentication schemes, configurable via the `GraphQLHttpMiddlewareOptions.AuthenticationSchemes` property.
-  - Defaults to attempting the `AuthenticationOptions.DefaultAuthenticateScheme` scheme if not specified.
+  - Defaults to attempting the `AuthenticationOptions.DefaultScheme` scheme if not specified.

 ### Breaking changes